electronstudio/raylib-python-cffi/README.md

 ## Beta testing

-You can install an alpha or beta version by specifying the version number like this:
+You can install an alpha or beta version by specifying the exact version number like this:

     python3 -m pip install raylib==4.0a6